 “We’ve got a list and we’ve got contacts and we’re just trying to sort through it and sort of piece together the puzzle that it is.
 Hopefully it’s a good one.
 We’ve got our good core and hopefully when we sprinkle in those other pieces they can blend right in with the rest of them.”

-For many Green Bay fans, one of the biggest “ones that got away” from the Linc Darner era is Sheboygan native Jacob Ognacevic.
-The 6’8″ big man committed to Valparaiso after a dominant prep career at Sheboygan Lutheran High School and chose the Crusaders over scholarship offers from Green Bay, Milwaukee, Indiana State, DePaul, and UC Davis.
+For many Green Bay fans, Ognacevic is one of the biggest “ones that got away” from the Linc Darner era.
+The 6’8″ big man from Sheboygan committed to Valparaiso after a dominant prep career at Sheboygan Lutheran High School and chose the Crusaders over scholarship offers from Green Bay, Milwaukee, Indiana State, DePaul, and UC Davis.

 He took advantage of his size and did most of his damage around the basket in high school but evolved into more of a stretch four this past season at Valpo shooting an impressive 51.7% (30/58) on three pointers with more than half of his field goal attempts coming from behind the arc.
 He averaged 6.3 points and 2.0 rebounds in 13 minutes per game as a true freshman for the Crusaders appearing in all 28 of the team’s games.

-The Phoenix will likely be active in the transfer portal trying to find the right guys to rebuild the program in the new direction the coaching staff is envisioning.
+While the number of players entering the portal has slowed a bit, the number of players in the transfer portal continues to grow.
+The Phoenix will likely continue to be active in the portal trying to find the right guys to rebuild the program in the new direction the coaching staff is envisioning.

 “Basketball never stops,” Ryan said on his radio show.
 “Recruiting never stops.
 So we are trying to figure out next steps and finalize our roster and that’s going to take some time in terms of what direction we really want to go because there’s still a lot of teams that are playing, so if we take that transfer route or junior college route or whatever the case may be.
 There’s still some good high school kids left out there.”